Randy Couture: Ultimate Fighting Championship and RINGS

 Being called to the tournament as an alternate on three weeks' notice, Couture made his professional mixed martial arts debut at UFC 13 on May 30, 1997, as part of a four-man heavyweight tournament.
 His first opponent was Tony Halme, who outweighed him by nearly 100 lb.
 Couture immediately hit a double-leg takedown and, after some ground and pound, moved to back mount and secured a rear naked choke submission to win in under a minute.
 In the tournament final, he defeated Steven Graham, another larger opponent (290 lb), by TKO at 3:13 into the first round.

 On October 17, 1997, at UFC 15, Couture fought Vitor Belfort to determine the number one contender for the UFC Heavyweight Championship.
 Couture was an underdog, as 19-year-old Belfort was the UFC 12 Heavyweight Tournament Champion, winning all of his matches with devastating punches.
 After circling away from Belfort's left hand, Couture got the clinch.
 The fighters broke up and, when Belfort attempted a flurry of punches, Couture hit a takedown.
 He immediately gained side control and landed strikes.
 As Belfort scrambled to his feet, Couture landed knee strikes.
 He clinched again and wore Belfort down with dirty boxing.
 By the 7-minute mark, Belfort was exhausted.
 Couture again took him down, and finished him with punches from back mount, for one of the biggest upsets in MMA at the time.

 At UFC Japan on December 21, Couture challenged the UFC Heavyweight Champion, Maurice Smith to his second title defense since winning the belt from Mark Coleman earlier that year.
 It was a slow-paced fight, and neither fighter significantly damaged the other, but Couture hit several takedowns and held positional control throughout the fight.
 After 21 minutes, he won a majority decision and became the new UFC Heavyweight Champion.
 Though this win was controversial as many believe Smith did enough to win the fight.

 In 1998, UFC matchmakers wanted Couture to defend the belt against Bas Rutten, former King of Pancrase.
 Couture instead signed with Vale Tudo Japan, and was stripped of the title.
-He had his first and only match against Shooto veteran and grappling especialist Enson Inoue.
+He had his first and only match against Shooto veteran and grappling specialist Enson Inoue.
 After taking the fight to the ground, Couture tapped out to an armbar, just over 90 seconds into the bout.